Spaghetti Squash Casserole

 - Chopped fresh parsley or basil

-- Lightly coat a deep 8×8-inch baking dish or 2-quart casserole dish with cooking spray.
+- Lightly coat a deep 8×8-inch baking dish or 2-quart casserole dish with nonstick spray.
 With a slotted spoon, scoop the squash mixture into the pan in an even layer, discarding any excess liquid (some in the pan is OK—just not too much).
 Bake, uncovered, for 20 minutes.
-Remove from the oven and sprinkle with the remaining 1/2 cup cheese, then return to the oven and bake until the cheese melts, about 5-10 additional minutes.
+Remove from the oven and sprinkle with the remaining 1/2 cup cheese, and then return to the oven and bake until the cheese melts, about 5 to 10 additional minutes.
 For an extra-golden-brown top, place the casserole under the broiler for a few minutes.
 Remove from the oven, sprinkle with parsley and/or basil, and let rest 5 minutes.
 Serve hot.

-- Make it ahead: Spaghetti squash can be roasted and shredded, then stored in an airtight container for up to 3 days.
+- Make it ahead: Spaghetti squash can be roasted, shredded, and stored in an airtight container for up to 3 days.
 When ready to make the casserole, add to the filling in Step 2 as directed.

 - Store leftovers in the refrigerator for up to 5 days.

 - I haven’t tried freezing the casserole yet, but as a reader pointed out in the comments (thanks, Andrea!), spaghetti squash can get watery when thawed.
-If that doesn’t bother you, here’s what to do: Bake as directed, let cool, then tightly cover and freeze for up to 3 months.
-Let thaw in the refrigerator overnight, then heat in a 350 degree F oven, covered, until warmed through.
+If that doesn’t bother you, here’s what to do: Bake as directed, let cool, and then tightly cover and freeze for up to 3 months.
+Let thaw in the refrigerator overnight.
+Heat in a 350 degree F oven, covered, until warmed through.
 Uncover and bake 5 or so additional minutes, until hot and bubbly.

 - Amount Per Serving: